cmgmyr/mvp.slickvoice.io/readme.md

 #SlickVoice (MVP)
-Super Easy Invoicing & Payments for Everyone
+Invoicing and payment service for freelancers and developers using Lavavel and Stripe.

 Coming Soon...